Morphs (Oak Catalog #)

 Social StructureSandile live apart from both Krokorok and Krookodile, as both its evolutions will generally eat it on sight.
 Krokorok are usually found in small groups of two to three, although they hunt on their own.
 However, when intruders are found in the Relic Castle, larger groups of Krokorok will form to drive them out.
 Krookodile are rare on their own, and nobody has ever seen more than one at once in the wild.
 As such, most scientists believe that they are solitary Pokémon.

 In Human SocietyThe signature masks of the Sandile line, coupled with their aggressive natures, have given Sandile and its evolutions a bad reputation in human society.
+This history has lead to a popular phrase, "never smile at a krookodile."
 In media, Sandile (Although Krokorok are more common, due to their bipedal gait) are portrayed as criminals, with Krookodile in higher rolls such as mob bosses.
 One antagonist in a highly popular pirate series is named and compared to a Krookodile.
 Krokoroks and Sandiles led by an evil Krookodile feature as villains in a series of games centered around a family of Infernapes and Monfernos.

 Written by MeMyselfAndI2.